Your Birth Control Method Affects How Often You & Your Partner Have Sex

 Norwegian University of Science and Technology (NTNU) and University of New Mexico researchers surveyed 274 straight female college students in Norway who were on hormonal birth control and in relationships.
 The questionnaire asked them how often they'd had sex over the past week, how committed and faithful they were to their partners, and what methods and brands of BC they used.

 Overall, women who were more loyal to their significant others had sex more often.
-This effect was especially strong, however, for women who used birth control methods that lowered estrogen levels and contained high levels of hormones that emulate progesterone (high-progesterone, low-estrogen methods include several pills aimed at stopping your period, according to Marie Claire).
+This effect was especially strong, however, for women who used birth control methods that lowered oestrogen levels and contained high levels of hormones that emulate progesterone (high-progesterone, low-oestrogen methods include several pills aimed at stopping your period, according to Marie Claire).

 This effect existed for penis-in-vagina intercourse but not other types of partner or solo sex.

-On the flip side, women on birth control methods with high estrogen and low progesterone had sex more often when they didn't feel loyal to their partners.
+On the flip side, women on birth control methods with high oestrogen and low progesterone had sex more often when they didn't feel loyal to their partners.

 Since the changes in hormones induced by birth control mimic natural changes during the menstrual cycle, these findings reflect patterns that can be observed throughout the month.
 In fact, they confirm earlier research showing that women initiate sex more when they have higher progesterone levels — if they feel serious about the relationship.